jaredkrinke/md2blog/content/posts/faq/themes.md

 }
 ```

-I suggest serving the site locally with `npx md2blog --serve` while you play with the values and watch the page automatically reload in your browser.
+I suggest serving the site locally with `md2blog --serve` while you play with the values and watch the page automatically reload in your browser.